burak-yildizoz/CMPE487/workshop-4/README.md

 ### OS
 This program works on both Linux and Windows.
 (It was tested on Ubuntu 18.04, Raspbian and Windows 10)

 In Linux, ```hostname -I``` will return the IP address of Hamachi, if available.
-But the IP should be written in the code in Windows for Hamachi.
+But the IP should be written in the code for Hamachi in Windows.
 ```
 > hostname -I
 192.168.1.111 ...